 You should read this amended and restated pricing supplement together with the prospectus dated November 14, 2011, as supplemented by the prospectus supplement dated November 14, 2011 relating to our Series E medium-term notes of which these notes are a part, and the more detailed information contained in product supplement no. 6-I dated November 14, 2011 and underlying supplement no. 4-I dated November 14, 2011.
-This amended and restated pricing supplement, together with the documents listed below, contains the terms of the notes, supplements the term sheet related hereto dated May 31, 2012 and supersedes all other prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours.
-This amended and restated pricing supplement amends and restates and supersedes the pricing supplement no. 497 related hereto dated June 26, 2012 to product supplement 6-I in its entirety.
+This amended and restated pricing supplement, together with the documents listed below, contains the terms of the notes, supplements the term sheet related hereto dated June 1, 2012 and supersedes all other prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours.
+This amended and restated pricing supplement amends and restates and supersedes the pricing supplement no. 485 related hereto dated June 26, 2012 to product supplement 6-I in its entirety.
 You should rely only on the information contained in this amended and restated pricing supplement and in the documents listed below in making your decision to invest in the notes.
-You should carefully consider, among other things, the matters set forth in "Risk Factors" in the accompanying underlying supplement no. 4-I, as the notes involve risks not associated with conventional debt securities.
+You should carefully consider, among other things, the matters set forth in "Risk Factors" in the accompanying product supplement no. 6-I and "Risk Factors" in the accompanying underlying supplement no. 4-I, as the notes involve risks not associated with conventional debt securities.
 We urge you to consult your investment, legal, tax, accounting and other advisers before you invest in the notes.